 Coloring with a computer not only made the image quality more crisp and exquisite, but it also took less time.
 The advent of computers made colorization far more effective.
 The process was similar to colorization by hand, but now the film was colored on a computer.
 Studios were able to resurrect black-and-white pictures by digitally tinting individual objects in each frame of the entire film until it was entirely colorized.

 This technology was invented by former NASA engineer Wilson Markle after he was assigned to color monochrome footage of the Apollo missions to the moon.
 The fundamental logic was reminiscent of hand colorization — in every scene, Markle ascribed predetermined colors to shades of grey.
 He foresaw the technology’s commercial prospect and subsequently founded Colorization Inc., which caused the term “colorization” to become ubiquitous.

 Still, the techniques generated tawdry images with minor contrast, and they were often mildly pale with an appearance of colors being washed-out.
-A few years later, advancements in technology facilitated the advent of digital signal processing and graphic softwares to better manipulate complex imagery.
+A few years later, advancements in technology facilitated the advent of digital signal processing and graphic software to better manipulate complex imagery.